bnan/codestream/README.md

-# stream
+# codestream

 Stream a file to a server which relays it to connected clients via WebSockets.

-## Relay Server
+## Relay

-Start the server that relays the streamer to the connected clients:
+Start the server that relays the stream to the connected clients:

 ```
 cd server/